 Sallie Barber Mine operated in fits and starts for 65 years, making it one of Breckenridge’s longest running mining operations.
 Its greatest wealth was in industrial minerals that gained value after the turn of the 20th century as war loomed in Europe and technology demanded more durable metals for machinery and equipment.

 Today, the mine is falling into disrepair.
-Larissa O’Neil, executive director of the Breckenridge Heritage Alliance, explains the upcoming stabilization project: “The Sallie Barber Mine wasn't the most prolific of mining operations, but it is important to preserve as a landmark that represents our underground mining history -- and because it is such an easy-to-reach, publicly-accessible destination.
+Larissa O’Neil, executive director of Breckenridge History, explains the upcoming stabilization project: “The Sallie Barber Mine wasn't the most prolific of mining operations, but it is important to preserve as a landmark that represents our underground mining history -- and because it is such an easy-to-reach, publicly-accessible destination.
 So many of our mining ruins are difficult to find and not nearly as intact.
 There's a story to tell at the Sallie Barber that is shared by so many other mines in the area.”

 But how did the mine get its name?
 Who was Sallie Barber?
 We don’t know.
 Perhaps a deep dive into census records would reveal Metzger’s hometown where a Sarah or Sallie Barber might be found.
 If a local tells you the mine was named for the miner’s sweetheart, she is probably correct.

 Photograph: John A. Topolnicki Sr. Photographic Collection [JTS.01.146]_ Dr. Sandra F. Mather Archives, Breckenridge History.